madebits/madebits.github.io/blog/2016/2016-02-07-Upgrading-To-Windows-10.md

 ##Grub (kind of) Preserved

 When I had installed Windows 7, I made sure there was no recovery partition created, so I had only two partitions on the SSD (I am not using UEFI).
 I  never needed to do a Windows recovery and I see no value in a recovery partition.
 It seems Windows 10 does not work without a recovery partition and the installer created a 450MB one after the first.
 This may have drawbacks in case I need to re-size volumes.
-It also moved the Ubuntu partition one up, form `sda2` to `sda3`, resulting in a `grub` rescue prompt on next restart.
+It also moved the Ubuntu partition one up, from `/dev/sda2` to `/dev/sda3`, resulting in a `grub` rescue prompt on next restart.
 Being a relatively late adopter has its benefits.
 The [question](https://askubuntu.com/questions/654316/windows-10-and-ubuntu-dual-boot/654994#654994) had been already asked.
 At the `grub` rescue prompt, I tested first where Ubuntu was and then temporary redirected `grub` to that
 location:

 ```